What are I Bonds? Should I Buy Them?

 Should I Buy I Bonds?

-With our current low interest, high inflation environment, I Bonds are a great way to maintain purchasing power for short-term liquidity.
+With the current high inflationary environment, I Bonds are a great way to maintain purchasing power for short-term liquidity.
 Effectively, I Bonds are liquid after one year of holding, so they are appropriate for shorter-term goals, as long as you can wait at least one year.
 You can even slowly transfer your emergency fund into I Bonds, as long as you recognize the risk you take for one year of being unable to access it.

-However, they maintain purchasing power, and that’s it.
+However, they maintain purchasing power in the long run, and that’s it.
 You will not get a real return from I Bonds (due to the current fixed rate being 0%).

 Where Can I Buy I Bonds?

 You may only buy them directly from the U.S. Government through the Treasury Direct website.
 You must make an online account and link your bank account first.
 They will be listed as “Series I Bonds.”